-7.3 Sensitivity Analysis
+7.3.
+Sensitivity analysis

 We evaluated many different scenarios and sensitivities, the most interesting of which was the treatment of capital vintaging.
-Vintaging affects both the initial penetration rate of a new technology when they become competitive and their decline when they become less competitive than other technologies.
-To examine the importance of this feature of the model we compare three cases: 1) complete capital malleability across all technologies and sectors, 2) technology/ sector specific capital but with malleability of capital within a specific technology, and 3) the specification as presented in Section 6 that included vintaged and sector-specific capital.
+Vintaging affects both the initial penetration rates of new technologies when they become competitive and their decline when they become less competitive relative to other technologies.
+To examine the importance of this feature of the model, we compare three cases: (1) complete capital malleability across all technologies and sectors, (2) technology/sector specific capital but with malleability of capital within a specific technology, and (3) the specification as presented in Section 6 that included vintaged and sector-specific capital.
 We report results from the reference scenario, with no emission penalties, and focus on the advanced gas technology.

 With complete capital malleability across technologies and sectors, the advanced gas technology exhibits greater penetration and more rapid exit versus the reference scenario previously discussed.
-Generation from the advanced gas technology grows to 5.7 trillion kWh, or 26% of total electricity generation, by 2020 as shown in Figure 8.
+Generation from the advanced gas technology grows to 5.7 trillion kWh, or 26% of total electricity generation, by 2020 as shown in Fig. 8.
 By 2040, however, rising natural gas prices reduce the output from this technology over 60% to 2 trillion kWh.
 The maximum single-period decline in advanced gas generation reaches 40% from 2030 to 2035.
+Without limitations on capital mobility, once the advanced gas technology becomes uneconomic, the capital is redeployed in other economic sectors.